 Here’s where Abbie’s sister Jenny could have been the show’s USP.
 Jenny had so much potential as a character – she was the true believer when Abbie was in denial, the Mulder to her Scully.
 This familial dynamic was a huge part of the first season, but was promptly forgotten about in season 2, in which the sisters were unceremoniously thrust into a love triangle with treasure-hunter Hawley (a much-maligned, and narratively mistreated character).
 Where season 1 was about Ichabod and Abbie learning to work together, and season 2 was ostensibly about Ichabod’s family drama, the Mills sisters’ second season arc was more about this awkward romantic entanglement.
 Season 2 should have covered family in a more broad sense, including Abbie and Jenny’s complicated relationship, the return of their father, visions from her mother and ancestor Grace, and perhaps even ghostly interactions with dearly departed mentor Sheriff Corbin (in the same vein as in Showtime’s Dexter).
 In this way, season 1 would have been about friendship, season 2 family, leaving season 3 to explore romance (now that we are heavily invested in these characters).

 I also always felt that Jenny should have been the show’s wild card – Sleepy Hollow’s answer to Howlin’ Mad Murdock: where Abbie excels at communication, Jenny would be the complete opposite, misanthropic and cynical in the extreme.
 A little more offbeat than the other characters; one who wouldn’t always stick to the plan, but who’d always end up being instrumental to saving the day.
 Her character could also have added some much-needed LGBTQ+ representation to the show, as her relationships with Hawley and Joe Corbin seemed more ‘convenient’ than as a natural progression of her character.
+I guess what I’m trying to say is #GiveJennyMillsAGirlfriend.
+Maybe her girlfriend is a witch, and when Katrina returns to wreak havoc on Sleepy Hollow with a band of witches on her side, it could cause some drama between Jenny, her gf, and the Mills family.

 ‘FREAK OF THE WEEK’